guyi49/just-for-interest/ietls/talking/04地/note3-part2.md

 - I do enjoy idyllic and slow-paced environment.
 - so that's what i want to share with you about the place.
 - relaxing:forget what bothers you.

+#### 想要的住所：
+Describe a house or an apartment you would like to live in.
+What it is like, where it would be, why you would like to live in this house/apartment, and how you feel about this house/apartment.

+- I want an apartment of 150 to 200 square.As to the design of interior space,it has at least have two bedrooms, a room for working or studying,an entertainment room for playing the guitar or piano,an open type kitchen,a living room, a balcony and two bathroom.I prefer simple and wooden decoration style.I only purchase some necessary furniture.

+- In terms of the external facilities and environment of the apartment,there are a fitness centre and an underground parking lot in the community with a greening coverage of at least 30%.And it close to the subway and park.
+There are business district near it，which I can easily go shopping and eat in some restaurants.

+- As for me,I like to be alone.It satisfies all my needs for living.I really expect that will come true in future.